elabftw/elabftw/doc/_build/html/_sources/postinstall.txt

 Go to the Sysadmin panel (`elabftw/sysconfig.php`) and add the requested infos.

-If you don't know what to do, register a new account on `Mandrill <http://www.mandrill.com>`_ or `Mailgun <http://www.mailgun.com>`_.
-These services will give you a free SMTP account. :)
+If you don't know what to do, register a new account on `Mailgun <http://www.mailgun.com>`_.
+This service will give you a free SMTP account that you can use for eLabFTW. :)

 Make sure that the `uploads` folder cannot be accessed
 ------------------------------------------------------